syllog1sm/redshift/README.rst

 The command-line interfaces have a lot of probably-confusing options for my current research.
 The main scripts I use are scripts/train.py, scripts/parse.py, and scripts/evaluate.py .
 All print usage information, and require the plac library.

+From a Unix/OSX terminal, after compilation, and within the "redshift" directory:

+    $ export PYTHONPATH=`pwd` # Ensure your PYTHONPATH env variable is set
+    $ ./scripts/train.py # Use -h or --help for more detailed info.
+Most of these are research flags.
+    usage: train.py [-h] [-a static] [-i 15] [-k 1] [-f 10] [-r] [-d] [-u] [-n 0]
+                [-s 0]
+                train_loc model_loc
+    train.py: error: too few arguments
+    # The k, or beam-width, parameter controls speed/accuracy trade-off.
+The -p flag tells it to train a
+    # POS tagger too.
+    $ ./scripts/train.py -k 16 -p <CoNLL formatted training data> <output model directory>
+    # parse.py currently expects one sentence per line, space separated tokens, where each token is
+    # of the form word/POS
+    # If -p was used for training, the POS tag is ignored.
+Support for more convenient file formats
+    # coming soon.
+    $ ./scripts/parse.py <model directory produced by train.py> <input> <output_dir>
+    # Evaluation is separate from parsing, so that the parser never sees the answers, ensuring I can
+    # never accidentally cheat.
+I recommend this protocol for all ML experiments!
+    $ ./scripts/evaluate.py output_dir/parses <gold file>

 Published results always refer to multiple runs (usually with 20 random seeds).
 These experiments are automated via fabric, which I also usually use for compilation (e.g. "fab make").